 |About the Artist|

 Martha Rosler works in video, photography, text, installation, and performance.
 Her work deals with the separation of the public and private sphere, exploring issues from everyday life and the media to architecture and the built environment, especially as they affect women.

 Rosler has for many years produced works on war and the national security climate, connecting life at home with the conduct of war abroad, in which her photomontage series played a critical part.
 She has also published several books of photographs, texts, and commentary on public space, ranging from airports and roads to housing and gentrification.

 A retrospective of her work has been shown internationally, and her writing is published widely in publications such as Artforum, e-flux journal, and Texte zur Kunst.

 In 2012, she presented a new series of photographs, taken during her trip to Cuba in January 1981, and in November, she presented the Meta-Monumental Garage Sale at MoMA in New York.
-Most recently, her book of essays, Culture Class, which deals with the role of artists in cities and gentrification, was published by e-flux and Sternberg Press.
+In 2013, her book of essays, Culture Class, which deals with the role of artists in cities and gentrification, was published by e-flux and Sternberg Press.
 Most recently, she produced the exhibition and public project Guide for the Perplexed: How to Succeed in the New Poland, currently on view at the CCA Ujazdowski Castle in Warsaw, Poland.

 Rosler lives and works in Brooklyn.